PSLE AL Score Explained: How the PSLE Scoring System Works (Parent Guide)

 The PSLE AL score plays a key role in determining your child’s secondary school options.

 Since 2021, Singapore has adopted the Achievement Level (AL) scoring system, replacing the old T-score method with a simpler and fairer approach.
+With PSLE 2026 approaching, understanding how this system works and how your child can improve is more important than ever.

 Many parents ask: